-Denmark is the country where bike is one of the most common methods of transportation.
+Denmark is the country where the bicycle is one of the most common methods of transportation.
 In fact, only Netherland beats Denmark when it comes to biking.

-Its also an escape from the costly transportation system in Denmark, especially for students as it is very easy to find the used bikes for cheap online and you can commute easily around the city.
+It's also an escape from the costly transportation system in Denmark, especially for students, as it is very easy to find and purchase cheap used bikes online, so you can commute easily around the city.

 Denmark is dark, especially in the winter!
-When it is dark all cyclists are required by law to have both front and rear lights on.
+When it's dark, all cyclists are required by law to have both front and rear lights on.

-- A good rule of thumb is when the street lights are on, you need to have lights on your bike as well!
+A good rule of thumb: when the street lights are on, you need to have lights on your bike as well!